Does affiliate marketing work for B2B businesses?

 Alternatively, you could also offer a fixed commission for each purchase made through an affiliate’s link, or a small fixed commission for every qualified lead that meets certain criteria.

-Make sure your commission is competitive, compared to both direct competitors and other companies that might be recruiting the same affiliates.
+Make sure your affiliate commission is competitive, compared to both direct competitors and other companies that might be recruiting the same affiliates.
 For instance, if most competitor’s affiliate programs have a 10% commission, offering a 5% commission won’t be effective.

 But one-upping the competition’s affiliate programs isn’t always your best strategy.